nodeset-org/hyperdrive/specs/config.md

 - `value` (`ChoiceType`, required): the value to assign to the property when this option is selected.

+- `disabled` ([Dynamic bool](./types.md#dynamic-properties), optional): indicates whether this option should remain visible, but not interactive ("grayed out") in the configurator UI.
+If this is true, we suggest updating the description to indicate *why* it's disabled for the user's own knowledge.

 - `hidden` ([Dynamic bool](./types.md#dynamic-properties), optional): when `true`, the option will be hidden from the dropdown list in the configurator UI.
 This is helpful if you have parameters or internal system settings that need to be changed depending on various other configuration settings, but should not be user-accessible.
 It's also helpful if you want to conditionally hide this option based on the other configuration settings.